Multi-Period Sparse Optimization for Proactive Grid Blackout Diagnosis: Related Work

 \subsection{Sparse diagnosis for collapsed systems}

 Although advanced power flow studies \cite{sugar-pf}\cite{infeasibility-quantified-pf-trad} above can converge for a collapsed grid, they do not indicate specific cause of collapse, nor do they detect locations that are disrupting power system security and robustness.
 In most situations, it would be desirable to know the smallest possible set of dominant nodes that are causing system collapse with some quantifiable metric.
 Accurate and efficient localization of this dominant set of nodes identifies the deficiency of power (real and reactive) and highlights some critical locations for special attention in the planning process.
 For instance, consider reactive power planning (RPP) problems \cite{sparsePFref5-planningFACTS4congestion}\cite{sparsePFref7-planningSVC}\cite{sparsePFref8-planningFACTS}\cite{sparsePFref6-planningSVCnTCSC} that aim to find the optimal allocation of reactive power support through capacitor banks or FACTS devices such as static VAR compensators (SVC).
 Such problems correspond to finding the sparsest reactive power compensation vector that satisfies system power balance and operation limits in an optimization-based power flow study.
 However, solving such optimization problems at scale is challenging.
-Location selection is typically treated by introducing binary variables, leading to the formulation of mixed-integer programming (MIPs) that suffers from combinatorial complexity.
+Location selection is typically treated by introducing binary variables, leading to the formulation of mixed-integer programming (MIP) that suffers from combinatorial complexity.
 Numerous nonlinear equality and inequality constraints further enlarge the problem size and increase non-convexity.

 To efficiently locate system vulnerabilities and facilitate efficient proactive defense against system collapses, \cite{SparseFeas} introduced an efficient sparse optimization method.
-The objective of this method is to provide the minimal set of (sparse) locations, along with quantified slack sources that can be added to these locations, to restore system feasibility:
+The objective of this method is to provide the minimal set of (sparse) locations, along with quantified slack sources that can be added to these locations, to restore system feasibility.

-Given a (single) case scenario $\bm{g}(\bm{v})$, if system is collpased (i.e., infeasible), find a sparse $\bm{n}$ vector that restores feasibility; and return the set of locations $\{i\ |\ |n_i|>\varepsilon\}$ recognized as dominant sources of system failure or vulnerability ($\varepsilon=10^{-6}$ in this work). \begin{problem} [Sparse Optimization] \end{problem}
+Given a single scenario $\bm{g}(\bm{v})$, if the system is collapsed, find a sparse vector $\bm{n}$ that restores feasibility, and return the set of locations $\mathcal{S} = \{i\,|\,|n_i|>\varepsilon\}$ ($\varepsilon=10^{-6}$ adopted in this work) recognized as dominant sources of system vulnerability. \begin{problem} [Sparse Optimization] \end{problem}